 Cut your conversations short

-How much time do you spend talking with co-workers about non-work related things?
+How much time do you spend talking with co-workers or others about non-work related things?
 It’s normal to want to talk about those things.
 However, too much of it can wreck your productivity.
 If you find yourself sucked in to a conversation during work hours, cut it short.
 Respectfully disengage from the discussion and return to your tasks.

 Ask for more responsibilities